 - 3 large eggs

-Sorry, for the blurry picture.
-At this point the chocolate withdrawal must have kicked in.
+Sorry, for the blurry picture on the bottom right.
+At this point, the chocolate withdrawal must have kicked in.